Global Christianity: The History of World Missions and the Expansion of the Church

 Conclusion

 The history of Christian missions is a complex and contested story that includes both extraordinary acts of faith and service and significant failures of cultural sensitivity and political complicity.
+From the apostolic expansion documented in Acts to the contemporary reality of a truly global church, the missionary movement has been central to Christianity's identity and development.
 Understanding this history is essential for contemporary Christians who seek to participate faithfully in God's mission to the world.

 Implications for Ministry and Credentialing